 Secure the boat to the dock before starting the engine.
-See Section 8 - Controls, Features and Options for operation and location information.
+See Controls, Features and Options on page 8-1 for operation and location information.

-- Open the seacock in the engine compartment by moving the lever so it is parallel to the valve body. - 2.
-Rotate Battery Switch to the ON position - Attach the hook of the Emergency Kill Switch Lanyard to your life jacket or belt loop.
-Attach the other end of the lanyard to the Emergency Kill Switch on the Power Switch panel. - 4.
-Insert key if used and turn the Power Switch to the ON position.
+- 1. Open the seacock in the engine compartment by moving the lever so it is parallel to the valve body. - 2.
+Rotate battery switch to the ON position. - Attach the hook of the emergency stop switch lanyard to your life jacket or belt loop.
+Attach the other end of the lanyard to the emergency stop switch on the power switch panel. - 4.
+Check that the throttle/shift control lever is in the NEUTRAL position.

-- 5. Check that the Throttle/Shift control lever is in the NEUTRAL position. - Press BLOWER button to switch blower ON.
-Allow blower to run for at least 4 minutes or 5 minutes after fueling
+- For Ri Series Boats: Insert key if used and turn the power switch to the ON position. - For Fi Series Boats: Insert key and turn clockwise to turn the power switch to the ON position. - Press BLOWER button to switch blower on.
+Allow blower to run for at least 4 minutes or 5 minutes after fueling.